 Today, adults and children are being bought and sold for sex in the United States.
 This is not isolated to any geographical location, race, or socioeconomic class, nor is this a new problem.
 Sex trafficking has existed in our country for generations and it is time to take necessary steps that protect victims from men who purchase sex illegally and traffickers who sell people for sex.

-Georgia’s Attorney General, Sam Olens, created the nationwide ‘Not Buying It’ initiative in partnership with the Georgia Bureau of Investigation and Street Grace.
+Georgia’s Attorney General, Sam Olens, created the nationwide ‘Demand an End’ initiative in partnership with the Georgia Bureau of Investigation and Street Grace.
 The goal for this initiative is to encourage all 50 states to get involved in the ‘Not Buying It’ initiative so, together, in partnership with law enforcement, we can: